Kyoto in Autumn: 10 Stunning Fall Foliage Spots

 Once you are in Kyoto, we found the Kyoto City Autumn Leaves Calendar the most useful tool to plan where to go and when.

 It lists many temples, gardens, and parks across the city and its outskirts.
-At the top, you’ll find dates from 20 October to 8 December (it’s updated twice a week), with symbols marking when each spot is at its peak.
+At the top, you’ll find dates from 25 October to 10 December (it’s updated twice a week during this time), with symbols marking when each spot is at its peak.

 Red leaves represent peak colour, and although this is the best time to go, it’s still worth visiting when it’s orange (partially coloured) or brown (past peak).